 Students not possessing prior work experience within the computing and information systems field will be required to select CMIS 587-3 Information Systems Internship as one of their electives.
 This is to ensure that students not possessing prior work experience are afforded the opportunity to practice learned skills in a supervised information technology environment prior to degree completion.
-Corporate members of the School of Business Technology Roundtable provide internship opportunities.
+Corporate members of the School of Business Technology Roundtable are among the organizations providing internship opportunities to MS CMIS students.